Can You Run Pro Email Marketing for Free in 2026?

 Where Does the Free Plan Fall Short?

 Here’s the thing: these limits push growth-minded users to pay up quick.
+That’s by design — but the free plan is still generous enough to build real proof of concept before committing cash.

 Free Plan vs Competitors: Feature Matrix